aishwaryaganeshan/21_Days_Aishwarya_Ganeshan/README.md

 Day 1: 6th July,2021 - Understood the concepts of different datatypes in Python

 Day 2: 8th July,2021 - Worked on Data Structures in Python

+Day 3: 9th July,2021 - Working on the concepts of Decision Making and exploring it.